alessandropeca/S82X/README.md

 This script (Peca23_XLF.py) computes and plots the X-ray Luminosity Function (XLF) based on a provided dataset.
 It can evaluate the XLF at specific points or integrate over specified luminosity and redshift ranges.

+You can use the examples below, or use the Jupyter notebook `Peca23_XLF_Usage.ipynb`.

 #### Evaluating XLF at a specific luminosity and redshift

 To evaluate the XLF at a specific luminosity (`Lx`) and redshift (`z`):